wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/threat-protection.md

 Intune integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control and Azure Information Protection for data protection.
 When you use it with Office 365, you can help your users be productive on all their devices, while protecting your information.

 ## Office 365 Advanced Threat Protection
-Because email is a primary way malware gets into your organization, Advanced Threat PZrotection helps to identify threats before they land in a user’s mailbox.
+Because email is a primary way malware gets into your organization, Advanced Threat Protection helps to identify threats before they land in a user’s mailbox.
 This feature, included in Microsoft 365 E5 subscriptions, provides protection by:
 - Scanning email attachments for malware.
 - Scanning URLs in email messages and Microsoft Office documents.
 - Identifying and blocking malicious files found in online libraries, Microsoft SharePoint, Microsoft OneDrive, and Microsoft Teams.